Excel VBA Find

 The second option in excel is to Find and replace which is used when we find a string but what to replace it with any other value,

 We have learned above what is Find in basic excel.
 In VBA we write codes manually but the features are the same as normal excel.
-First, let us look at the syntax of VBA Find Excel Function:
+First, let us look at the syntax.

 If the value we are looking is found with the excel function it returns the cell where the value is and if the value is not found then the object of the function is set to nothing.

 Expressions in macros are ranges defined such as range 1 or range 2.
 What is a keyword for what we want to search a specific value?
 Lookin is a keyword for what we are trying to search is it a comment or a formula or a string.
-Similarly, there are other constraints in VBA Find Excel function which are optional.
-The only mandatory field required in a find function is What which is a value we are trying to search.
+Similarly, there are other constraints in Find function which are optional.
+The only mandatory field required is what is a value we are trying to search.